 Disadvantages of preventive maintenance

-Without optimization, preventive maintenance can lead to excessive maintenance intervals, disrupting operations with unnecessary servicing.
+Without optimization, schedules can be too tight, disrupting operations with unnecessary work.

 Challenges in Finding the Right Frequency